TECH-SAVIOURS-ORG/local-arch-repo/README.md

 # local-arch-repo
 Running multiple Arch devices?
 Create your own package archive repository and simply add another device.
 This is actually for a pinephone and other x86_64 Arch devices.
 Probably PIs (armv7l) will follow.

+# What does it?
+These are just a few bash scripts to install your local repository or add another client, and two hooks for your pacman updates.

+On the _server_ side, the __rsync daemon__ + credentials + config file modifications are created to be ready for the clients.
+Furthermore, the __hooks__ are placed and also the `repo-add.sh` script for the `post exec` commands - after the client has pushed its packages or for the server after it has received an update via pacman (hook).
+The `pacman.conf` is modified for the new repository and the new package cache path.

+On the _client_ side, `pacman.conf` is also changed for the new repository.
+Like on the server, the hooks are placed and `archive_packages.sh` is copied to the root folder, which will be activated via the hook.
+Rsync credentials are created.

 # Usage
+Just run the `start.sh` script and chose either `SERVER` or `client`.

 ## Packages
 ```